-Lifting weights, whether you do it for general fitness, to train for sports or for competition, safety comes first.
+Whether you lift weights for general fitness, to train for sports, or for competition, safety comes first.
 Lifting weights the wrong way can cause serious injury or even death.
 Follow these basic guidelines to lift weights more safely.

 Find an instructor

 Find an instructor who can help you learn how to do the exercises correctly.
 Good technique is one of the most important ways to avoid injury.
 A high school coach or athletic trainer can help you.
 If a college is located in your town, the weight coach for the varsity athletic teams may be able to give you advice.
 If not, he or she may be able to recommend another instructor.
 The National Strength and Conditioning Association may also be able to recommend a qualified coach in your area.

 With your teacher’s help, decide on the goals of your weight-training program.
 The goals of your training program will depend on your age, physical maturity, and the reason you are lifting weights.
 You need to consider which exercises you will use, how often you will do each exercise, what weight you will start with, and when you will increase this weight.

 Wait until you’re ready

 Most people should wait until they are at least 15 years old before trying the major lifts.
 At age 15, most people’s bodies are mature enough for these exercises.
 The major lifts, performed with barbells, include the clean and jerk, power clean, snatch, squat, dead lift, and the bench (incline and overhead presses).
 These exercises are likely to cause injury if you lift heavy weights without proper technique and the help of spotters.

 Warm up and cool down